sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 ## Dependencies

-Need [Python](https://www.python.org/downloads/) installed, along with [pip](https://pip.pypa.io/en/stable/installation/) (Python package manager) which you'll use to install some Python packages (numpy, simplekml, geopy).
+Need [Python](https://www.python.org/downloads/) installed, along with [pip](https://pip.pypa.io/en/stable/installation/).

-Just try running the script in the command line, and follow the error messages, which will tell you what to do.
+Then, try running the script in the command line.
+It'll tell you if you're missing some required Python packages (ex: numpy, simplekml, geopy).
+Install them using pip (`pip/pip3 install [NAME]`).

 ## Running it

 Once you have the dependencies installed, just run the script using python using your command line (`python3 gen.py`).
 You'll need to setup the input values file though.

-The script reads 5 input values from `input.txt` using a specific format:
+The script reads 5 input values from `input.txt`, each on its own line, in the following order:
-- First line: latitude of moving location
+- latitude of point
-- Second line: longitude of moving location
+- longitude of point
-- Third line: Number of extra lines to draw on each side of the main rotation line, whole numbers only
+- Number of pairs of extra lines to draw on each side of the main rotation line, whole numbers only (Default 1)
-- Fourth line: Distance between drawn rotation lines in km, whole numbers only
+- Distance between drawn rotation lines in km, whole numbers only (Default 500)
-- Fifth line: Thickness of lines, decimals accepted (3 is a good default)
+- Thickness of lines, decimals accepted (Default 3)
+- Whether or not to place a marker at the location (Options "y"/"n", default "y")
+- Size of the marker (Default 2.4)

 I've included a template input file `input-TEMPLATE.txt`.
 You'll need to rename it to use it, as well as remove the comments I added (everything after and including the `#`).

+All the values are optional, but can only be read in order.
+After the first omitted value, none of the values will be read (properly).

 ## Post-run